alburke/WAF_ML_Tutorial_Part1/README.md

 ## Use Google Colab

-   This is the reconmended and the quickest way to get started and only requires a (free) google account.
+   This is the recommended and the quickest way to get started and only requires a (free) google account.
 Google Colab is a cloud instance of python that is run from your favorite web browser (although works best in Chrome).
 If you wish to use these notebooks, see the directory named colab_notebooks.
 There will be a button at the top of the notebook that says *open in colab*.
 This will take you to a new browser and open the notebook.

 ## Install python on your local machine and run notebooks there

    This is a bit more intense, especially for people who have never installed python on their machine.
-This method does allow you to always have the right packages installed and would enable you to actually download all of the SEVIR dataset if you want it (although it is very big...
+This method does allow you to always have the right packages installed and would enable you to download all of the SEVIR dataset if you want it (although it is very big...
 924G total).

    1. Setup a Python installation on the machine you are using.
 I recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) since